 Common Discomforts During Pregnancy

-Morning sickness seems to be aggravated by stress, traveling, and certain foods, such as spicy or fatty foods.
+Morning sickness seems to be made worse by stress, traveling, and certain foods, like spicy or fatty foods.
 Eating small meals several times a day may help lessen the symptoms.
-A diet high in protein and complex carbohydrates (such as whole wheat bread, pasta, bananas, and green, leafy vegetables) may also help reduce the severity of the nausea.
+A diet high in protein and complex carbohydrates (like whole-wheat bread, pasta, bananas, and green, leafy vegetables) may also help reduce the severity of the nausea.

-If vomiting is severe, causing a woman to lose fluids and weight, it may indicate a condition called hyperemesis gravidarum.
-Hyperemesis can lead to dehydration and may require hospitalization for intravenous fluids and nutrition.
-Call your physician or midwife if you are having constant or severe nausea and vomiting.
+If vomiting is severe, causing a woman to lose fluids and weight, it may be a sign of a condition called hyperemesis gravidarum.
+Hyperemesis can lead to dehydration and may need hospitalization for intravenous fluids and nutrition.
+Call your healthcare provider or midwife if you are having constant or severe nausea and vomiting.

 Pigmentation may also increase in the skin surrounding the nipples, called the areola.
-In addition, a dark line frequently appears down the middle of the abdomen.
+In addition, a dark line often appears down the middle of the stomach.
 Freckles may darken, and moles may grow.

 Low blood pressure due to the uterus compressing major arteries